John Mosman (goldsmith): Queens of Scotland

 In May 1538 the fool of Madeleine of Valois was bought a green velvet gown and Mosman made her a "chaffron" of gilded silver.
 In April 1539 Mosman was given gold coins and gold from a Scottish mine to make hair pieces called "chafferonys" for the women of the court of Mary of Guise.
-He made a "chafferoun" of gold in "Paris work" or fashion for one of the daughters of James V, probably Lady Jean Stewart.
+He made a "chafferoun" of gold in "Paris work" or fashion for a "hood of the French sort" one of the daughters of James V, probably Lady Jean Stewart.
 This was a Scots word for a jewelled strip bordering the front of a hood or coif.
 In an inventory of Margaret Tudor's jewels in 1516 a "chaffron" comprises the jewelled border and also the velvet hood or hair bag, embroidered with pearl.

 Another goldsmith, Thomas Rynd, who was based in St Andrews sold a "chaffron" to Mary of Guise in May 1539, when she was staying at Pitlethy near Leuchars, and James V bought chains and pendants from Rynd to give to the queen's gentlewomen at this time.
-This gifts to the women of the queen's household bought from Mosman and Rynd were occasioned by the queen's pregnancy.
+The gifts to the women of the queen's household bought from Mosman and Rynd were occasioned by the queen's pregnancy.

 In December 1539 Mosman made a zibellino for Mary of Guise from Scottish gold, comprising the head and feet of a marten fashioned in gold to be worn with the fur.
 Mary, Queen of Scots gave this fur with a gold head and feet to Mademoiselle Rallay in December 1561 to mend and re-line, described as an item to wear around her neck.

 Mosman made Mary of Guise a belt from Scottish gold with a sapphire.
+He supplied a fastening for her belt called a "cleik" on 4 March 1540.
+Mosman was given gold coins called by "riders" by the king's pursemaster John Tennent to make some items.

 Mosman made rings for James V from Scottish gold and stones described as "Scottish diamonds."
 He also made silver reliquaries for bones of St Malo and Adrian of May.
 He made at least two whistles for the king from Scottish gold, and one had a dragon coloured with enamel.
 The whistles may have been used by the king on his ships, including the Salamander.
 Mosman made a silver whistle for the "patroun", the commander of the king's new ships.
 James V was also fond of hawking, and Mosman fashioned a silver clam shell as a luxurious accessory to hold the meat used to train the birds.
 He made a second clam shell for hawk meat in December 1541 with another, half the size, for the king's tooth powder.
 In February 1541 he made the king two gold bells for hawks and a silver case for tooth-picks.
 In June 1542 he was asked to enlarge the second clam shell for hawking.